 Some companies are already repositioning themselves for a more frugal consumer.
 “The current economic conditions have created a fundamental shift in shopping behavior,” Kathryn Tesija, Target Corp.’s executive vice president of merchandising, said in a recent conference call with investors.
 “We are allocating more shelf space to non discretionary categories” like food, health care and baby products, she said, and drawing attention to the store’s low prices.
 “Guests won’t come to us for everyday necessities if those necessities aren’t priced right.”

-– Netflix subscriptions are on the rise.
+– Netflix and streaming subscriptions are on the rise.
 The company just announced record profits and subscriber growth – which is not surprising in the current economy as folks look for cheaper entertainment options.
 After all, rather than pay $50 for a night out at the movies, it is much cheaper to get unlimited DVDs to your place for less than $15 a month.
 Fun and frugality are not mutually exclusive after all.

 The fact that all generations are learning to save, albeit the hard way, is the silver lining of the current recession and habits learned today will stand us in good stead for the years ahead.
 Back to my lunch time traffic jam, I may start bringing in cold sandwiches or perhaps a microwave booking sheet.
 Either way expensive lunches and $5 latte’s are out.

 ~ 10 ways to Quickly Improve Cash Flow and Save More Money

 ~ Am I a Cheapskate or Just Frugal?